MicrosoftDocs/winrt-api/windows.devices.alljoyn/alljoyncredentialsrequestedeventargs_getdeferral_254836512.md

 # Windows.Devices.AllJoyn.AllJoynCredentialsRequestedEventArgs.GetDeferral

 ## -description
-Allows JavaScript Windows Store app to handle the verification of provided of credentials asynchronously.
+Allows JavaScript UWP app to handle the verification of provided of credentials asynchronously.

 ## -returns
 The credential request deferral.